 FLAC is a free codec in the fullest sense.
 This page explicitly states all that you may do with the format and software.

 The FLAC and Ogg FLAC formats themselves, and their specifications, are fully open to the public to be used for any purpose (the FLAC project reserves the right to set the FLAC specification and certify compliance).
 They are free for commercial or noncommercial use.
 That means that commercial developers may independently write FLAC or Ogg FLAC software which is compatible with the specifications for no charge and without restrictions of any kind.
-There are no licensing fees or royalties of any kind for use of the formats or their specifications, or for distributing, selling, or streaming media in the FLAC or Ogg FLAC formats.
+There are no licensing fees of any kind for use of the formats or their specifications, or for distributing, selling, or streaming media in the FLAC or Ogg FLAC formats.

 The FLAC project also makes available software that implements the formats, which is distributed according to Open Source